devchan64/devchan64.github.io/_posts/en/2025-04-21-we-dont-scrum-we-pre-snap.md

 ---

-# 2. We don't do scrum.
+# 2. We don’t do Scrum.
 We Pre-snap.

-## Scrum is no longer agile

-Scrum has now devolved into meetings, establishing structures that delay execution under the guise of information sharing.
+### 2-1.
+Scrum has become a structure that delays execution

+Scrum was originally designed to enable agility.
+But in reality, it has become a **ritual of meetings and planning**.
+Under the name of "information sharing,"
+**execution is delayed**, and meetings often take precedence over actual progress.

-The more planning and meetings there are, the less agility remains.
+> The more we plan, the less agile we become.

+### 2-2.
+Sprints are no longer locked in

+> “Once a Sprint begins, no one is allowed to interfere with the work of the Scrum Team.”
+> “Requirements are frozen during a Sprint, allowing a team to focus on implementation and reach a stable product increment.”
+> (Ken Schwaber & Jeff Sutherland, SCRUM Development Process, OOPSLA 1995)

+In practice, sprints are often **disrupted by changing requirements and external demands**.
+Sprints fail to ensure focused execution, and
+the process becomes a **symbol without substance**.

-## Pre-snap is about alignment and execution
+### 2-3.
+Pre-snap is about aligning and reaffirming strategy

-We learn from American football.
+We take inspiration from American football.
-**Pre-snap** is the moment before starting a play when all positions are **aligned in a short amount of time**.
+**Pre-snap** is the moment before the play begins,

-- Our team's Pre-snap is limited to **once daily, one minute per person**.
-- The format is clear:
+when the quarterback **reads the defense, confirms the play, and aligns the entire team**.

+In our team, Pre-snap is:

+- Once a day, **1 minute per person**
-  `Did / Doing / Need`
+- Simple format: `Did / Doing / Need`
-- Questions are addressed after Pre-snap, and **feedback is shared asynchronously**.
+- Questions come after; feedback is shared asynchronously

+Pre-snap is **not a meeting**.
-Pre-snap is not a meeting, but an **alignment for execution**.
+It’s a **strategic alignment moment for execution**.
+Each day, we briefly revisit the plan to reduce uncertainty.

+> Before we execute, we ask:
+> **"Is this still the right direction?"**
+> Pre-snap exists to make sure we ask this—every single day.

 ---